• Skip to primary navigation

 Instructions

-• Heat a little oil in an ovenproof pan and then add the courgette and shallots and gently cook for 3-4 minutes.
+• Heat 1 tablespoon Olive oil in an ovenproof pan and then add 2 Courgette (zucchini) and 2 Shallots and gently cook for 3-4 minutes.

-• Pour the egg mixture in to the pan.
-Heat on the hob for 3-4 minutes and put under a preheated grill for around 4-5 minutes, until the eggs are set.
-Sprinkle with the rest of feta and some mint and serve
+• Pour the egg mixture into the pan.
+Heat on the hob for 3-4 minutes and then put under a preheated grill for around 4-5 minutes, until the eggs are set.
+Sprinkle with 30 g Light Feta and some extra mint and serve

 • The amount of eggs used will depend on the size of the frying pan you are using.
 We used a 10 inch pan, so if yours is 8 inch then use 6 eggs instead of 8.